akka/akka-samples/akka-sample-kafka-to-sharding/README.md

 [info] [2020-01-16 09:59:39,923] [INFO] [akka://KafkaToSharding@127.0.0.1:2551/system/sharding/user-processingCoordinator/singleton/coordinator] - Starting rebalance for shards [45,33,16,2,3,15,11,6,36].
 Current shards rebalancing: []
 ```

-Both nodes now have roughly 64 shards / partitions, all co-located with the Kafka Producer.
+Both nodes now have roughly 64 shards / partitions, all co-located with the Kafka Consuemer.
-You can verify this by the logs showing that when a message is received by the Kafka producer when it is forwarded to
+You can verify this by the logs showing that when a message is received by the Kafka Consumer when it is forwarded to
 cluster sharding the entity logs receiving the event on the same node.

 ```